ngrafx/nray/README.md

 - This should mostly be the case.
 For example I'm using make_shared and make_unique for all the smart pointers intializations

 The project follows the Rule of 5.
 - Project does follow the rule of 5.
-Both Image (image.h) & Scene (scene.h) have all 5 implemented as I needed to control their move mechanism
+Both [Image](src/image.h) & [Scene](src/scene.h) have all 5 implemented as I needed to control their move mechanism

 The project uses move semantics to move data, instead of copying it, where possible.
-- The Scene::Render methods return a std::move(Image) instead of copyting the data (scene.cpp l152).
-Same technique is used throughout the project, in  CreateTriangleMesh() for example (primitive.cpp, l258)
+- The Scene::Render methods return a std::move(Image) instead of copyting the data ([scene.cpp](src/scene.cpp) l152).
+Same technique is used throughout the project, in  CreateTriangleMesh() for example ([primitive.cpp](src/primitive.cpp), l258)

 The project uses smart pointers instead of raw pointers.
 - I am only using Smart Pointers and am not directly using raw pointers apart as arguments in certain function calls as per the Core C++ guidelines

 ### Concurrency
 The project uses multithreading.
-- The Scene::Render() method uses multiple std::threads to render the image in tiles (scene.cpp l120)
+- The Scene::Render() method uses multiple std::threads to render the image in tiles ([scene.cpp](src/scene.cpp) l120)

 A promise and future is used in the project.
+- Didn't really need to use this for now

 A mutex or lock is used in the project.
 - The Scene::_updateProgress() and  Scene::_getNextTile() uses a lock (and a mutex) to prevent data races amongst threads.

 A condition variable is used in the project.
+- Didn't really need to use this for now

 [img1]:                   images/cornell_box.png
 [img2]:                   images/test_scene.png